Financial Exploitation of the Elderly in Northern Virginia

 If your loved one has fallen victim to financial exploitation, Hale Ball Carlson Baumgartner Murphy, PLC can help.
 Partners Jean Galloway Ball and Kimberley Ann Murphy have extensive experience in litigating these claims of financial abuse.
 Jean is certified in Elder Law and is consistently selected as a SuperLawyer® and part of Best Lawyers® in the field of Elder Law.
 Kimberley has also been recognized as a SuperLawyer® and Best Lawyers® in Estate & Trust Litigation.

-WHAT IS FINANCIAL EXPLOITATION?
+WHAT IS FINANCIAL EXPLOITATION OF THE ELDERLY?

 Common types of financial exploitation include: